-Samantha Bee's on-air mea culpa will be 'from the heart'
+Samantha Bee's on-air mea culpa: 'Sorry for breaking America'

-How will Samantha Bee attempt to turn the page after "Full Frontal's" controversial week?
+Samantha Bee attempted to turn the page in her first on-air appearance since her use of a vulgar term to describe Ivanka Trump landed her in hot water last week, but before doing so, she had a tongue-in-cheek message: "Sorry for breaking America."

-The order is tall for the late-night host who'll return to the stage of her TBS program on Wednesday night for her first show since her use of a vulgar term to describe first daughter Ivanka Trump landed her in hot water.
+The late-night host began the new episode of her TBS show, "Full Frontal with Samantha Bee," by directly addressing the controversy that erupted after she referred to Trump as "a feckless c***" during a segment about immigration policy.

-CNN reported over the weekend that Bee's in-depth response will lead the episode.
+"It is a word I have used on the show many times, hoping to reclaim it.
+This time, I used it as an insult.
+I crossed a line," she said, echoing some of the language used in her initial apology.
+"I regret it and I do apologize."

-Max Buccini, a 34-year-old from New York, was in the audience for the taping Wednesday afternoon.
-He told CNN that Bee's first on-air remarks since the fallout seemed "from the heart."
+Max Buccini, a 34-year-old from New York who was in the audience for the taping Wednesday afternoon, told CNN that Bee's remarks seemed "from the heart."

 "I think she did a show that was really appropriate for the occasion that allowed us to get a perspective on what's important," he said.
 "I think it was impactful."